codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 **Requesting new OIDC ID tokens during build**
 * OIDC ID tokens expire after five minutes.
 If needed, you can request new OIDC ID tokens multiple times within the same pipeline, through the `obtain-oidc-id-token` step, or within a `freestyle` step with an API call.

 * The `CF_OIDC_REQUEST_TOKEN` variable with the request token remains valid for the duration of the pipeline build.
-This ensures that requests for new OIDC tokens are limited to the build’s lifecycle, maintaining and ensuring security.
+This restriction maintains security as requests for new OIDC tokens are limited to the build’s lifecycle.

 <br><br>